aspinuso/SS-NES-lesson/episodes/python-template.md

 ::::::::::::::::::::::::::::::::::::: keypoints

 - Use a template to implement best practices for you from the start
-- Create a new repository using `copier copy gh:nlesc/python-template destination`
+- Create a new repository using `copier copy gh:nlesc/python-template path/to/destination`
 - Re-use the information from your SMP with the additional `--answers-file smp_answers.yaml` argument
 - Add extra features to your project using `copier update`